kanaverse/kana-paper/main.md

 This is a pragmatic design that re-uses existing analysis software but introduces a number of additional complexities.
 Deployment of the application is more problematic as the backend must be configured and kept available for the lifetime of the application.
 This is not necessarily easy or cheap, especially if the application needs to scale to an arbitrarily large number of users.
-The need for constant communication with the server introduces extra latency that can cause the interactive experience to deteriorate.
+The need for constant communication with the backend introduces extra latency that can cause the interactive experience to deteriorate.
 Questions of data ownership and privacy also arise when data is transferred to someone else's server, potentially leading to bonus-deflating fines under regulations like the CCPA and GDPR.

 Our solution to all these problems is to simply create a web application that performs the analysis directly on the user's computer.